 Our philosophy is aimed at providing a broad, flexible and ambitious English curriculum supported by assessment that genuinely informs learning.
 Our teaching approach is based on two main aims: to develop functional literacy as quickly as possible in order for pupils to access the wider curriculum, and then to build on this strong foundation with expressive and analytical skills.
 With the strengthened focus on skills and independence in the GCSE curriculum, we use a range of techniques and activities to embed learning whilst ensuring that lessons are inspirational.

 We aim to enable pupils to speak with confidence and communicate clearly in a wide variety of circumstances and situations.
-From September 2017 we are introducing a new programme of lessons in oracy for all pupils from year 7 to those pupils in year 11 who are concentrating on the English Language GCSE.
-Pupils will be given the opportunity to enter a variety of exams focused on Speaking and Listening eg: English Speaking Board and/or LAMDA, giving them the opportunity to gain awards for individual and group spoken presentations, choral speaking and debating as appropriate to each year group.
+In September 2017 we intoruced a new programme of lessons in oracy for all pupils from year 7 to those pupils in Year 11 who are concentrating on the English Language GCSE.
+Pupils are therefore given the opportunity to enter a variety of exams focused on Speaking and Listening eg: English Speaking Board and/or LAMDA, giving them the opportunity to gain awards for individual and group spoken presentations, choral speaking and debating as appropriate to each year group.
 All pupils are given the opportunity to participate in drama productions and assemblies and are given the opportunity to read at the Carol Service.

 Key Stage 4 – English Language

 We follow the AQA English Language GCSE syllabus which has two equally balanced papers: Paper 1, Explorations in Creative Reading and Writing and Paper 2, Writers’ Viewpoints and Perspectives.
 Students will develop skills that enable them to appreciate a wide range of 19th, 20th and 21st century texts.